lambdablockchain/lambda-node/depends/README.md

     make build-linux-arm

-To use the dependencies for building Bitcoin Cash Node, you need to set the platform file to be used by `cmake`.
+To use the dependencies for building Lambda Node, you need to set the platform file to be used by `cmake`.
 The platform files are located under `cmake/platforms/`.
 For example, cross-building for Linux on ARM (run from the project root):